 Q: What usually triggers a midlife crisis?

-A: It’s a mix of biological changes, psychological reassessment, and external stressors such as career pressure or caregiving responsibilities.
+A: A mix of biological changes, psychological reassessment, and external stressors such as career pressure or caregiving responsibilities.

 Q: How can I tell the difference between a crisis and depression?

-A: A crisis is often a search for meaning and identity; depression is a pervasive mood disorder that typically requires clinical treatment.
-If you feel hopeless or have thoughts of harming yourself, seek help immediately.
+A: A crisis is often a search for meaning and identity; depression is a pervasive mood disorder that typically needs clinical treatment.
+Seek help if you feel hopeless or have thoughts of harming yourself.

 Q: What practical steps help most?